HenriqueDelben/HenriqueDelben/README.md

 # Hi, I'm Henrique Delben 🖐️

 - 🔭 Student for associate's degree in Software Analysis and Development at USCS - University of São Caetano do Sul
-- 🌱 Currently focusing on HTML, CSS and Javascript for Front-End dev.
-Also, learning Django DB with Python
+- 🌱 Currently focusing only on HTML, CSS and Javascript for Front-End dev and NodeJs for back-end
 - ⚡ Technology and Games lover
 <div align="center">